 The functions in the table above operate only on integers, i.e. no extension to real numbers using GAMMA.
-Below one of such extensions, the Hyperfactorial in a 3D visualization from WolframWorld:
+Below is a 3D visualization of one of such extensions, the Hyperfactorial from WolframWorld:

 The figure on the left shows a plot of the four functions on the real line (Fibonacci in blue, double factorial in red, superfactorial in green, hyperfactorial in purple).